jpasqua/WebThingApp/README.md

 * **`WebThingApp`**: The root directory houses the implementation of the app infrastructure:
   * **`WTApp`**: The base class for apps.
 It is really a data class providing the common data used by all apps.
   * **`WTAppImpl`**: A subclass of `WTApp` that provides most of the app logic and structure.
-It is subclassed by apps like `MultiMon` to provide app-specific functionality.
+It is subclassed by apps like `CurrencyMon` to provide app-specific functionality.
   * **`WTAppSettings`**: Contains the data and code to manage the common settings used by all apps.
-It is subclassed by apps like `MultiMon` to provide app-specific settings.
+It is subclassed by apps like `CurrencyMon` to provide app-specific settings.
   * **`WebUIHelper`**: A set of functions and data that build on the Web UI provided by `WebThing` to provide Web UI functions that are common to most apps.
 This is not a class, it is a namespace.
-Apps like `MultiMon` will use WebUIHelper to provide most of their WebUI and then add endpoints for app-specific functionality.
+Apps like `CurrencyMon` will use WebUIHelper to provide most of their WebUI and then add endpoints for app-specific functionality.
 * **`clients`**: This directory contains code that implements client objects for web services, sensors, or other data providers/actuators that are common to many `WebThingApps`.
 Of course applications can use existing libraries if they exist or define their own.
 * **`data`**: This directory contains one subdirectory: `wta`.
 It contains the HTML files that correspond to the pages that will be served by `WebUIHelper`.
 The `wta` directory should be copied into (or linked to) the applications data directory.
 * **`gui`**: This directory has the definitions and implementations for core GUI elements such as `Display`, `Screen`, `ScreenMgr` and `Theme`.
 The common screens included in the library, as well as any app-specific screens, are built on the GUI elements.
 * **`plugins`**: This directory contains the both the implementation of the Plugin mechanism and a subdirectory containing a number of standard plugins that may be used by `WebThingApps`.
 * **`screens`**: This directory contains the definition and implementation of a number of common Screens that are likely to be used by many `WebThingApps`.
 The list of common screens is defined [below](#common_screens).

-# File Structure for an example App
+## File Structure for an example App

 Let's look at the files and directory structure of a typical `WebThingApp`.
-In this case the app is called `MultiMon	` and files often have the prefix `MM`.
+In this case the app is called `CurrencyMon` and files often have the prefix `SD`.
 Here is an overview of the directory structure.

 ````
-MultiMon
+CurrencyMon
-├── MMDataSupplier.[h,cpp]
+├── SDDataSupplier.[h,cpp]
-├── MMSettings.[h,cpp]
+├── SDSettings.[h,cpp]
-├── MMWebUI.[h,cpp]
+├── SdWebUI.[h,cpp]
-├── MultiMon.ino
+├── CurrencyMon.ino
-├── MultiMonApp.[h,cpp]
+├── CurrencyMonApp.[h,cpp]
 ├── README.md
 ├── data
 │   ├── ...